 What’s stopping you from pursuing something you are passionate about?
 It’s time to revisit the dreams you had for yourself when you were a kid and go after them.
 Reinvest your TV time into causes and organizations that bring you joy.
 We all have a limited time on Earth, so each day is a gift to make a difference in the lives of others.

-This principle, frequently referenced in Rohn’s “7 Strategies for Wealth and Happiness” (published 1996), emphasizes internal locus of control — a concept that behavioral research shows correlates with higher achievement and life satisfaction.
+This Jim Rohn quote, referenced in his book “7 Strategies for Wealth and Happiness” (published in 1996) emphasizes internal locus of control — a concept that behavioral research consistently links to higher achievement and greater life satisfaction.
+Rather than waiting for conditions to improve, Rohn challenged entrepreneurs to invest in their own growth.

 Do you have a vision for what you want your life to look like five years from now, personally and professionally?
 If not, you are sitting on the passenger side of life and someone else is doing the driving.
 Not having a plan can leave you feeling lost, stressed, anxious or suffering from depression because you aren’t happy about the results you are getting.
 Get into the driver’s seat of your life and go in the direction you desire.

-Recent academic research from a 2023 study published in the Taylor & Francis journal Applied Psychology examined the effectiveness of reflective goal-setting interventions in educational settings.
+Academic research from a study published in the Journal of Research on Educational Effectiveness examined the effectiveness of reflective goal-setting interventions in educational settings.
 The study found that structured goal-setting approaches can improve academic performance, supporting the broader principle that intentional goal-setting practices contribute to better outcomes.
 This research validates the foundational concepts behind Rohn’s goal-setting methodology taught in his seminars since the 1960s.

 Beyond traditional SMART goals, modern research suggests adding “Evaluate and Readjust” components: